 Feedback or complaints relating to accessibility of our goods and services can be directed to the Executive Pastor via telephone, fax, mail, email, or in person.

 Executive Pastor 9670 Bayview Avenue Richmond Hill Ontario L4C 9X9 Tel: (905) 884-3399 Fax: (905) 884-9465 Email: firstname.lastname@example.org

 When feedback or complaints are received, we will respond within two (2) weeks of the receipt of the feedback or complaints.

 Any policy of RHCCC that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 12. Accessibility of documents

-This Policy and all other documents required by the AODA pertaining to RHCCC policies, practices and procedures on the provision of services to persons with disabilities can be obtained by contacting the Chief Administrative Officer via telephone, fax, mail, email or in person.
+This Policy and all other documents required by the AODA pertaining to RHCCC policies, practices and procedures on the provision of services to persons with disabilities can be obtained by contacting the Executive Pastor via telephone, fax, mail, email or in person.